 Today, New Orleans is on a roll and its recovery is back on track.
-Since 2010, we have secured more than \$1 billion in new FEMA funding, and a new \$14.5 billion system of levees, floodwalls, pump stations, and surge barriers now protects the New Orleans region.
-In 2015, we announced a historic \$2 billion lump-sum settlement with FEMA to repair Katrina-related damage to roads and subsurface infrastructure.
+Since 2010, we have secured over \$2 billion more in recovery assistance for the City and the Sewerage & Water Board to repair buildings and critical infrastructure like water lines and streets.
+We have also secured \$14.5 billion system of levees, floodwalls, pump stations, and surge barriers now protects the New Orleans region.
 In 2017, the City launched a Capital Improvement Program, rolling out more than \$2.4 billion worth of water and sewer lines and street repairs for years to come.